Graceemeruwa/Pregbot/README.md

 **Features**

 Intelligent Responses: The Pregbot provides accurate and helpful responses to common questions and concerns related to pregnancy.

 Multiple Topics: It covers a wide range of pregnancy-related topics, including ovulation, conception, signs and symptoms, foetus development, signs of labour, and childbirth.

 Personalized Recommendations: The Pregbot can offer personalized recommendations based on the user's specific inquiries and circumstances.

 **Technologies Used**

---Python: The chatbot is built using the Python programming language.
+Python: The chatbot is built using the Python programming language.

---Natural Language Processing (NLP): It leverages NLTK techniques to understand and interpret user queries.
+Natural Language Processing (NLP): It leverages NLTK techniques to understand and interpret user queries.

--Machine Learning: The chatbot employs machine learning algorithms to analyze and generate responses based on user input.
+Machine Learning: The chatbot employs machine learning algorithms to analyze and generate responses based on user input.

 **Installation**

--Clone the repository: git clone (https://github.com/Graceemeruwa/Pregbot.git) -Navigate to the project directory: cd Pregbot -Install the required dependencies: pip install -r requirements.txt -Run the chatbot: python Pregbot.py
+Clone the repository: git clone (https://github.com/Graceemeruwa/Pregbot.git)

+Navigate to the project directory: cd Pregbot

+Install the required dependencies: pip install -r requirements.txt

+Run the chatbot: python Pregbot.py

 **Usage**

--Start the Pregbot by running the chatbot.py script.
+Start the Pregbot by running the chatbot.py script.

--Once the chatbot is running, you can begin interacting by typing your questions or concerns related to pregnancy.
+Once the chatbot is running, you can begin interacting by typing your questions or concerns related to pregnancy.

--The Pregbot will analyze your input and provide appropriate responses based on the topic of your query.
+The Pregbot will analyze your input and provide appropriate responses based on the topic of your query.

--Continue the conversation by typing additional questions or choose to exit the chatbot at any time.
+Continue the conversation by typing additional questions or choose to exit the chatbot at any time.

 **Examples**